Benefits of Lymphatic Drainage (When Done Right)

 - When performing any kind of lymphatic drainage, you have to open up nodes lower down (since lymph follows gravity) before you can properly drain lymph above.
-When it comes to the face & neck, we have to open up the lymph nodes along the collarbone before the lymph in the face can properly drain.
+When it comes to the face & neck, we must to open up the lymph nodes along the neck and collarbone first before the lymph in the face can properly drain.

 - Lymphatic drainage quiets our sympathetic nervous system (fight-or-flight response) and engages our parasympathetic nervous system (rest-and-digest).

 - Any lymphatic drainage practice is contraindicated if you have a fever.
+You should also not do a lymphatic drainage practice if you have any upper respiratory infection.
 Also, if you have a heart condition, please be gentle with these practices.

 When it comes to the face in particular, everything connects to lymph nodes around the ears and then flushes down the neck.
-Chelsea's favorite maker of dry brushes for lymphatic drainage (Province Apothecary) have this super useful graphic to understand the location of our facial and cervical lymph nodes:
+Province Apothecary - maker of Chelsea (and my) favorite dry brush - created this super helpful graphic.

 Facial Dry Brushing